-Cockburn Island, Manitoulin Island Archipelago (Photo by NCC).
+Cockburn Island, Manitoulin Islands Archipelago, ON (Photo by NCC)

 With ever-increasing development in southern Ontario, it is rare to find such a complete and intact ecosystem such as the one found on Cockburn Island.
-The growing demand for second homes and cottage developments has not reached Cockburn Island like it has in other parts of the Manitoulin Island Archipelago, where the unspoiled and scenic shoreline has caught the attention of potential buyers.
+The growing demand for second-homes and cottage developments has not reached here like it has in other parts of the Manitoulin Island Archipelago, where the unspoiled and scenic shoreline has caught the attention of potential buyers.

-The Cockburn Island project represents an opportunity to protect one of the highest priority islands in the Great Lakes.
-Cockburn Island Council and representatives from the Cockburn Island Sports & Conservation Club have helped shape the property management plan for the land, and locals have expressed interest in collaborating to ensure the land is both protected and enjoyed.
+The Cockburn Island project is an opportunity to protect one of the highest priority islands in the Great Lakes.
+Cockburn Island Council and representatives from the Cockburn Island Sports & Conservation Club have helped shape the property management plan for the land.
+Locals have expressed interest in collaborating to ensure that the land is both protected and enjoyed.

-This conservation project is supported by funding from the Government of Canada through the Natural Areas Conservation Program.
-This funding is in turn matched by contributions from generous individuals, foundations and corporations including the JA Woollam Foundation, the Rogers Foundation and TD Bank Group through the TD Forests program.
-NCC continues to fundraise for the project, and invites supporters to contact us at 1-800-465-0029 x 2222 to learn more or to donate.
+This conservation project was supported by funding from the Government of Canada, through the Natural Areas Conservation Program (NACP) and the Canada Nature Fund.
+The project also received funding from generous individuals, foundations and corporations, including the J.A.
+Woollam Foundation, MapleCross Fund, Rogers Foundation and TD Bank Group.